NikolayIT/ASP.NET-Core-Template/README.md

 # ASP.NET-MVC-Template
-A ready-to-use templates for ASP.NET MVC 5 and ASP.NET Core with repositories, services, models mapping and DI and StyleCop warnings fixed.
+A ready-to-use templates for ASP.NET MVC 5, ASP.NET Core and ASP.NET Core with Angular with repositories, services, models mapping and DI and StyleCop warnings fixed.

 ## Build status